virtualcode/SED-for-Big-Data/README.md

 ## Description:
 One of the first text editors developed for use on unix.

 Different versions behave differently.
-Many do not work as advertised
+Many do not work as advertised.

 Allowed editing on files larger than available memory (ram).
 * Most (all) editors loaded contents in memory.